Hire a Guide for Your Tour or Program click here

 The panoramic view of the city from the top of Twin Peaks is fantastic on clear days.
 Most tours list this as a stop “weather permitting” since there is no reason to go if it’s foggy.

-is a beautiful national park that is home to majestic giant redwood trees.
+Muir Woods is a beautiful national park that is home to majestic giant redwood trees.
 Because the park is reached via mountain roads, buses longer than 35’ are prohibited.
 Local tour operators and bus companies have fleets of vehicles that meet the requirement.
-Admission to the park is $5 per person ($7 effective 1-1-09).
+Admission to the park is $15 per person.
 You can pre-order tickets or buy them on arrival.
 Click here to see the guide.
 Though Muir Woods can be crowded, it never “sells out” so advance tickets are not required.

 To enhance the quiet, natural experience of being in the woods, the National Park Service does not allow private tour guides to lead groups through the park, so your guide will give commentary during the drive and then turn the group loose on arrival.